Original Publication Date: 01/04/2013

 Note: If iQuery communication fails due to missing or expired SSL device certificates, refer to SOL8187: Overview of BIG-IP device certificates (9.x - 10.x).

-If the remote BIG-IP devices are marked green by the BIG-IP GTM systems, but the BIG-IP GTM systems fail to automatically discover the virtual server and link objects, you can use the iqdump utility to verify that the BIG-IP system is properly broadcasting the virtual server and link objects.
+If the remote BIG-IP devices are marked green by the BIG-IP DNS systems, but the BIG-IP DNS systems fail to automatically discover the virtual server and link objects, you can use the iqdump utility to verify that the BIG-IP system is properly broadcasting the virtual server and link objects.

 The command output appears similar to the following example: